-Axial Spondyloarthritis (axSpA) is a collective term for a group of chronic inflammatory diseases, mainly characterized by arthritis of the sacroiliac joints and spine, with back pain and stiffness as leading symptoms.
-In addition, arthritis of the peripheral joints may occur, and the condition may be associated with a variety of extraarticular manifestations involving the eye, bowel, lungs and heart.
-It affects about 0.1% of the population, with men being more often affected than women.
-During the course of their disease, some patients use short, intermittent physical therapy treatment (active exercise therapy) whereas others use longstanding weekly group exercise therapy, in order to prevent or diminish limitations in activities or participation.
-However, there is a substantial subgroup of patients with axSpA (<5 %) with persistent high disease activity, ossification of the spine, peripheral joint damage and/or complications of the disease or its treatment or comorbidity, resulting in complex limitations in activities and participation.
-Due to the individual nature of the problems and resulting disability, in this group the exercise therapy treatment is currently individual, highly personalized and usually longstanding (i.e. longer than 12 weeks and more than 20 sessions per year).
-Various systematic literature reviews have concluded that overall exercise in patients with axSpA is effective with respect to pain, aerobic capacity, spinal mobility, muscle strength, pulmonary function, physical functioning and quality of life (Regel 2017).
-Research on effectiveness of longstanding exercise therapy in the abovementioned patient group with complex limitations in activities and participation is however absent.
+Rheumatoid arthritis (RA) is a chronic systemic disease, mainly characterized by arthritis of the peripheral joints, affecting about 0.4-1% of the population, with women being more often affected than men.
+During the course of their disease, most patients use short, intermittent physical therapy treatment (active exercise therapy) in order to prevent or diminish limitations in activities or participation.
+However, there is a substantial subgroup of patients with RA (<5%) with persisting high disease activity or joint damage, complications of the disease or its treatment or comorbidity, resulting in complex limitations in activities and participation.
+Due to the individual nature of the problems and resulting disability, in this group the exercise therapy treatment is currently highly personalized and usually longstanding (i.e. longer than 12 weeks and more than 20 sessions per year).
+Only one high quality randomised controlled trial proved the effectiveness and safety of longstanding exercise therapy, however this concerned in a selected group of patients with stable RA and little joint damage (De Jong 2003, 2004).
+Research on effectiveness of longstanding exercise therapy in the abovementioned patient group with complex limitations in activities and participation is absent.